Registration: 08:30 - 09:15

 Unlocking your potential

 Anthony Taylor, resilience and talent coach, Anthony Taylor Ltd

-Learn how to unlock your potential and to shine in the workplace.
-Looking at resilience training, leadership training, the importance of a personal brand and combatting imposter syndrome.
+Learn how to unlock your potential and shine in the workplace.
+How to develop the mental strength needed for a strong personal brand and overcome imposter syndrome.

 Creating an inclusive culture